sginne/Allium/README.md

 ![AlliumShop](https://github.com/sginne/Allium/blob/master/app/static/github-logo.png?raw=true)

-*clearnet or deepweb - your keys are yours, no blockchain*
+*clearnet or deepweb - your keys are yours, no blockchain downloading. full control for no price*

 ## Introduction